MirkoHernandez/denote-say/Readme.md

 # denote-say

-denote-say provides convenient functions for integrating denote notes and any tts engine that can create audio files.
+denote-say provides functions for integrating denote notes and any tts engine that can create audio files.

 denote-say provides functionality for two kinds of tasks.